 What should I look for in an AI receptionist?

 Start with workflow fit, then compare routing, booking, integrations, escalation, and pricing.
+A good receptionist should match the way your business actually handles first contact, not just look impressive in a feature list.

 Is the most customizable AI receptionist always the best choice?

 No. More control is useful when you need it, but many businesses are better served by a simpler guided setup.
+The best option is the one that gives you enough control without creating unnecessary setup burden or maintenance overhead.

 Should I start with chat or phone?